qodesmith/typer/README.md

 Typer.js is an easy to use, choc-full-of-options, robust automated typing library.
 There are a number of [methods](https://github.com/qodesmith/typer#methods) with various options for you to impress your friends, have a parade thrown in your name, and officially obtain "that guy" status ("that gal" for the ladies).

 Typer.js has **no library dependencies** so just slap it on your page and go.
 We still love you, [jQuery](https://cdnjs.com/libraries/jquery/).
+And the minified file is only 2.9k gzipped!

 In short...
 Typer.js can type regular characters, [unicode](http://dev.w3.org/html5/html-author/charref) [characters](http://unicode-table.com/en/), whole words, half words, HTML elements, erase stuff, go fast, go slow, make new lines, fire events, listen to events, run functions, and make julienne fries in minutes.